Bills and housing costs

 - In England and Wales, each local council has its own council tax reduction scheme.
-The support available will depend on where you live.
+The support available depends on where you live.

 - In Scotland, there are national council tax reduction schemes.
 The support available is the same across each area.

-In some areas, councils also have schemes where they can choose to offer extra support with council tax.
+In some areas, councils have schemes where they can choose to offer extra support with council tax.
 These are sometimes called discretionary funds for council tax.
-In these areas, it may be possible to get an extra payment to help with your council tax, in addition to the normal council tax reduction scheme.
-These discretionary schemes have different names in different areas.
+In these areas, it may be possible to get an extra payment to help with your council tax.
+This is in addition to the normal council tax reduction scheme.
+The discretionary schemes have different names depending on where you live.

-If you are a single person, or if your home has been adapted due to a disability, you may be able to get your council tax bill reduced.
+If you are a single person, or have adapted your home due to a disability, your council tax bill may be reduced.

 If you live with another adult, such as an adult son or daughter, and they are on a low income, you can apply for a second adult rebate.
-This means your council tax bill could be reduced by up to 25%.
+This could reduce your council tax bill by up to 25%.

-Help with council tax or rates in Northern Ireland
+Help with council tax rates in Northern Ireland

-If you are aged over 70 and you live alone, you might be eligible for Lone Pensioner Allowance.
-This gives you a 20% discount on your rates.
+If you are aged over 70 and live alone, you may qualify for Lone Pensioner Allowance.
+This gives a 20% discount on your rates.

-If you have had certain adaptions made to your home for health reasons, you might be eligible for Disabled Persons Allowance.
-This gives you a 25% discount on your rates.
+If certain adaptions have been made to your home for health reasons, you may be eligible for Disabled Persons Allowance.
+This gives a 25% discount on your rates.

 Before calling, make a list of all the money you have coming in (your income).
+This should include any benefit payments.
 You should also make a list for anyone living with you.
-The list should include any benefit payments.

 Making changes to your mortgage